Gluten-Free Moussaka Recipe: Low Carb, Keto, Vegetarian Option

 Step 3: Prepare the Gluten-Free Bechamel Sauce

-In a sauce pan, warm the cream cheese gently until it becomes liquid, add cream, nutmeg and whisk together well until smooth
+In a sauce pan, warm the cream cheese gently over medium heat until it becomes liquid, add cream, nutmeg and whisk together well until smooth.
+Season with salt to taste.

 Step 4: Assemble the Moussaka